 Programs of study for the education degree and teacher certification programs provide a detailed description of the course requirements for each program.
+(Beginning with Spring 2014, the 49-hour Community Agency Counseling concentration will no longer be an option.)
 The programs of study listed below by degree, major, and concentration are described on the pages indicated: